Reading time: 4 min.

 End the night with a traditional Greek meal and wine, at a cosy restaurant nearby.

 The second day we were already full of energy.
 Not sure where was that coming from, couldn’t sleep much.
-Did I mention the pubs are full all night ?
-And yes…if you are staying in the center, you can easily hear the street pulse.
+Did I mention the pubs are full all night?

 Do not miss the Aristotelous Square, the place everyone meets in Thessaloniki.